webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 What happens in the JavaScript above is an analogy.
-The details of how varyings are actually interpolated, how lines are drawn, how buffers are accessed, how textures, uniforms, attributes are specified, etc... are different in WebGPU, but the concepts are very similar so I hope this JavaScript analogy provided some help in getting a mental model of what's happening.
+The details of how varyings are actually interpolated, how lines are drawn, how buffers are accessed, how textures are sampled, uniforms, attributes specified, etc... are different in WebGPU, but the concepts are very similar so I hope this JavaScript analogy provided some help in getting a mental model of what's happening.